Telefonica/avro-random-generator/README.md

 ### Docker Compose

-Before running the scripts, you must create a `.env` file and setup there some configurations.
-First of all, copy the `.env.template` file to `.env`:
+Before running the scripts, you must fill the required environment vars at the `docker-compose.env`:

 ```
 docker-compose run build-jar